-- Remove coating/paint from Using a properly calibrated torque tool, mark the bolt's location on the head of the bolt and remove the bolt. - each bolt, including location.
-Record the break out torque. required for each identified bolt, as well as the general appearance of each bolt onthe supplied deta collection template (see appendix). - GL will supply new bolts as: appropriate.
+- Using a properly calibrated torque tool, mark the bolt's location on the head of the bolt and remove the bolt. - Record the break-out torque required for each identified bolt, as well as the general appearance of each bolt on the supplied data collection template (see appendix). - GE will supply new bolts as appropriate.